SADAT International Defense Consultancy: Involvement in Syrian Civil War

 In 2012 Aydınlık newspaper reported that SADAT established several bases in the Istanbul and Marmara region and trained Syrian fighters.
 SADAT transported Syrians in these facilities for training and then Turkey used them in Syria.

 In 2015, the SADAT founder called in an interview for the establishment of autonomous Turkmen and Sunni Arab areas along the Turkish-Syrian borders.

 In 2021, the Turkish mafia boss Sedat Peker accused SADAT of being involved in the arms shipment to the jihadist terrorist organization Al-Nusra Front in Syria.

 Connections with Hamas

-In 2018, the Israel Security Agency accused SADAT of transferring funds to Hamas.
+In 2018, the Israel Security Agency accused SADAT of transferring funds and material to Hamas.

 Involvement in Libyan Civil War

 In May 2013, was the first time Libya is mentioned in SADAT's website when it held a visit “to determine the needs of New Libyan Armed Forces and search for possibilities for Consultancy, Training, Ordnance service delivery for Libya.”.

+In 2019, Sadat has sold weapons to militias loyal to Tripoli by shipping, between July and September, about 10,000 tons of weapons and ammunition (armored vehicles, missile launchers and drones).
+Still denounced recently by opposition parties in Turkey, a complaint was filed against Sadat International Defense Consultancy for illegal arms trade.
+The Turkish president denies any connection with Sadat claiming that he had “nothing to do” with the company’s leadership, despite the appointment of Sadat founder Adnan Tanrıverdi as his advisor following a 2016 coup attempt.
+A competitor of Sadat in Libya, the Russian private military company Wagner, gained international notoriety in 2014 during the war in Donbas.

 In 2020, the United States Department of Defense accused SADAT of training Syrians who were sent to support pro-Turkish forces in Libya.

 According to a report by the United States Africa Command, the Syrian mercenaries are paid and supervised by SADAT trainers who also trained other militias in Libya.

 In March 2021, the United Nations released a report which mention that SADAT violated the UN resolutions in Libya.